Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Background and Related Work

-In this space, \citet{antoran2020getting} proposed a counterfactual explainer that shows how to reduce uncertainty of a prediction. \citet{delaney2021uncertainty} used uncertainty to evaluate the quality of counterfactuals, expanding the \emph{validity} desideratum from crisp to probabilistic classification.
-To this end, they proposed \emph{trust scores}, which link (epistemic) uncertainty to counterfactual \emph{plausibility}; others adapted pre-existing outlier detection methods for this purpose~\citep{romashov2022baycon}.
+Specifically at the intersection of uncertainty quantification and counterfactual explainability, \citet{antoran2020getting} proposed a method that instructs its users how to reduce uncertainty of a prediction. \citet{delaney2021uncertainty} used uncertainty to evaluate the quality of counterfactuals, expanding the \emph{validity} desideratum from crisp to probabilistic classification; to this end, they proposed \emph{trust scores}, which link (epistemic) uncertainty to counterfactual \emph{plausibility}.
+Others harnessed uncertainty estimates to discard out-of-distribution explanations~\citep{teufel2025improving} or adapted pre-existing outlier detection methods for this purpose~\citep{romashov2022baycon}.
+Probabilistically plausible counterfactuals have also been generated directly based on data density estimates computed with normalising flows~\citep{wielopolski2024probabilistically}.
 Similarly, \citet{thiagarajan2022training} designed an explainer that generates high-confidence counterfactual data points by minimising their uncertainty.

-\citet{duell2024quce} expanded the notion of counterfactual \emph{plausibility} by computing uncertainty of the vector connecting the factual and counterfactual instances. \citet{kanamori2024learning} explored the implicit link between epistemic uncertainty and \emph{model multiplicity} -- a phenomenon where a group of models has comparable predictive performance despite intrinsic differences (see Figures~\ref{fig:uncertainty:epistemic} and \ref{fig:model}), sometimes called the Rash\=omon effect of statistics~\citep{breiman2001statistical,rudin2024amazing}; they did so in the context of counterfactual \emph{robustness} and \emph{availability}. \citet{schut2021generating} directly coupled counterfactual explainability and uncertainty by connecting aleatoric and epistemic uncertainty respectively to counterfactual discriminativeness (which they call \emph{unambiguity}) and plausibility (called \emph{realism}) to generate high-quality explanations.
+\citet{duell2024quce} expanded the notion of counterfactual \emph{plausibility} by computing uncertainty of the vector connecting the factual and counterfactual instances. \citet{kanamori2024learning} explored the implicit link between epistemic uncertainty and the aforementioned Rash\=omon effect in the context of counterfactual \emph{availability} and \emph{robustness}.
+Likewise, \citet{christodoulou2026impact} studied the latter property in presence of increasing aleatoric and epistemic modelling uncertainty for various explainers.
+Finally, \citet{schut2021generating} directly coupled counterfactual explainability and uncertainty by connecting aleatoric and epistemic uncertainty respectively to counterfactual discriminativeness (which they called \emph{unambiguity}) and plausibility (referred to as \emph{realism}) to generate high-quality explanations.